 Over the past two and a half decades, I have had the good fortune to be able to teach a variety of courses at Stanford, UIUC, MIT, Cambridge, and Harvard that allowed me to learn new subjects, often just a little before teaching them!

-Undergraduate and graduate courses that I have taught in mathematics, science and engineering include Multivariable Calculus, Complex and Fourier Analysis, Numerical Analysis, Mathematical Modeling, Asymptotic and Perturbation Methods, Partial Differential Equations, Classical Dynamics, Elasticity, Hydrodynamics, Systems Biology, Acoustic Ecology, and Biological and Artificial Intelligence.
+Undergraduate and graduate courses that I have taught in mathematics, science and engineering include Multivariable Calculus, Complex and Fourier Analysis, Numerical Analysis, Mathematical Modeling, Asymptotic and Perturbation Methods, Partial Differential Equations, Classical Dynamics, Elasticity, Hydrodynamics, Pattern Formation, Systems Biology, Acoustic Ecology, and Biological and Artificial Intelligence.

 I also introduced a number of courses to the curricula, including a new undergraduate course on Numbers, Policies and Society (2018) at Harvard, a graduate course on Molecular and Cellular Biophysics at MIT (1997), at Cambridge (2001) and at Harvard (2004), a new graduate course on Inverse Problems in Science and Engineering (2016) , Pattern Formation in Soft Matter (2017) and Active Matter (2023) at Harvard.

 At Harvard, I have created Freshman Seminars on the Science of Everyday Life (2007), Sustainable Energy and Climate Change (2008), Sensory Physiology (2009), and Pleasures of Probability (2011).